Wyatt Johnston Game Preview: Stars vs. Flames

-The Dallas Stars, with Wyatt Johnston, are in action Friday against the Calgary Flames at American Airlines Center, with the puck dropping at 8:30 PM ET.
-Prop bets for Johnston are available, and we have information to help you make good decisions.
+Wyatt Johnston will be on the ice when the Dallas Stars and Calgary Flames face off on Thursday at Scotiabank Saddledome, beginning at 9:00 PM ET.
+Prop bets for Johnston are available, and we have information to help you make good calls.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.